ppazos/openehr-conformance-verification/doc/EHR.md

 **Flow:**

-1. Invoke the create EHR service
-   1. for each VALID data set not providing ehr_id
+1. Invoke the create EHR service for each valid data set
-   2. for each VALID data set providing ehr_id
 2. The server should answer with a positive response associated to the successful EHR creation
-3. Invoke the create EHR service
-   1. with the same ehr_id of the EHR created in 1.1. (should be read from the response)
+3. Invoke the create EHR service with the same ehr_id of the EHR created in 1. (should be read from the response)
-   2. with the same ehr_id of the EHR created in 1.2. (should be read from the test data sets)
+   1. Note: if the data set defines a subject_id, it shouldn't be used to avoid making this case fail because of the patient already having an EHR, that is tested in the next case B.1.c
 4. The server should answer with a negative response, related to the existence of an EHR with the provided ehr_id, because ehr_id values should be unique